JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 [...]
 ```

 However, we can use the dot syntax for vectorizing functions.
-Then the `plus` function will be applied to arrays `x` and `y` element-wise
+The `plus` function will then be applied to arrays `x` and `y` element-wise.

 ```jldoctest dot
 julia> plus.(x, x)